Hindus say RAM RAM:

 Enchanting the words “Ram Ram “, prevents us from committing the sins and relieves us from the negative effects of the sins.
 It protects us from the negative energies present in the universe and other energies like black magic done by the sinners.

-In such a way, one not only greets other but also earn the “Punya “or the blessing reward by enchanting the godly words.
+In such a way, one not only greets others but also earns the “Punya “or the blessing reward by enchanting the godly words.